2008 Boise State Broncos football team: Rankings

+Preseason

 On July 25, the Broncos were selected as the favorite to win the WAC by the media by a total of 383 points to 379 for Fresno State and first place votes of 25 to 20.
 The WAC coaches (not allowed to vote for their own team) voted Fresno #1 with a total of 63 to 57 points.
 Fresno had a total of 7 first place votes among WAC coaches to Boise States 2.

 The USA Today Coaches preseason top 25 poll was released on August 1, with Boise State receiving 25 votes to rank 34th.
 The Associated Press preseason top 25 poll was released on August 16, with Boise State receiving 17 votes to rank 36th.